mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 ### Component props

-You can pass props to the icon and buttons as show below:
+You can pass props to the icons and buttons as shown below:

 {{"demo": "ArrowSwitcherComponentProps.js", "defaultCodeOpen": false, "disableAd": true}}